tsmoreau/docs/docs/developers/tutoprivatenet.md

-This tutorial shows how to setup a private TomoChain testnet on a local machine.
+This tutorial shows how to setup a private Tao testnet on a local machine.
-The purpose is to help developers familiarise TomoChain's source code and initial setup so that one can learn to contribute to the development of TomoChain.
+The purpose is to help developers familiarise Tao's source code and initial setup so that one can learn to contribute to the development of Tao.
-The tutorial is alo a first step for any developer who wants to customize TomoChain's source code to use in a private or consortium environment.
+The tutorial is alo a first step for any developer who wants to customize Tao's source code to use in a private or consortium environment.

-The following will walk you step-by-step to setup a TomoChain private net with three masternodes.
+The following will walk you step-by-step to setup a Tao private net with three masternodes.

 ## Install Golang
   - Reference: https://golang.org/doc/install